gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_process.md

 : A question number with numbers and letters such as 17A

 **Read Question**
-: everything the quizmaster reads from the quiz question
+: Everything the quizmaster reads from the quiz question

 **Answer**
 : Everything the quizzer says while answering a question after being recognized by the quizmaster until their answer duration has elapsed or being called correct or incorrect

 **Response**
-: a synonym for answer
+: A synonym for answer

 ## Questions

 There will be no duplicate questions in a single quiz.

 **Participating in a Question**
 : A team that is eligible to jump on a given question is said to be participating in a question.
-A team that has no quizzers eligible to jump because of either foul out, err out, or quiz out, is still considered a team that is eligible to jump.
+A team that has no quizzers eligible to jump because of either foul-out, err-out, or quiz-out is still considered a team that is eligible to jump.

 ### Toss-Up Questions

-When 3 teams are participating in a question, and 1 team errs, the next question will be a toss-up question for the 2 teams that did not err on the previous question.
+When 3 teams are participating in a question and 1 team errs, the next question will be a toss-up question for the 2 teams that did not err on the previous question.
 The team that erred is ineligible to jump on the toss-up question.

 If only 2 teams were participating in a question and 1 team errs, the next question will be a bonus question, not a toss-up question.
 If only 1 team was participating in a question, it must have been a bonus question.
-As such any outcome of the bonus question results in all 3 teams participating in the next question.
+As such, any outcome of the bonus question results in all 3 teams participating in the next question.

 ### Bonus Questions

-If only 2 teams are participating in a question, and 1 team errs, the next question will be an assigned bonus question for the team that did not err.
+If only 2 teams are participating in a question and 1 team errs, the next question will be an assigned bonus question for the team that did not err.
 An assigned bonus question is awarded to the corresponding chair of the chair that erred on the toss-up.

 #### Example